duyamn/EECS2030-AW22/cs 2030 notes.md

 Term test papers are returned in lab next week.

 ## Obligatory Methods
-These are methods that you receive no matter what kind of class or subclass.
+These are methods that you receive no matter what kind of class or subclass you create.

 These methods have a particular implementation that originates from the `Object` class or another class that you're extending.